 As above, the vast majority of cycle-specific caps and headgear are designed to be worn under a helmet so will be thin and low-profile (in comparison, for example, to bulkier ski-style beanies or fashion baseball caps) so that they fit snugly on the head.
-Beyond this however there are still some considerations to take into account when choosing a cycle cap, as some will be designed for optimum winter performance and others for summer or for the transition seasons of spring and autumn.
-You may well find, in fact, that a selection of headwear appropriate for different seasons and weather conditions will best suit your needs.
+Beyond this, there are still some considerations to consider when choosing a cycling cap, as some will be designed for optimum winter performance and others for summer or the transition seasons of spring and autumn.
+You may well find that a selection of headwear appropriate for different seasons and weather conditions will best suit your needs.

-• Season: Winter cycle caps will have thermal properties to trap a layer of air next to your skin and help keep you warm, and will often also be wind- and water-repellent.
-Lightweight summer caps, on the other hand, will often be designed to keep sun and sweat out of your eyes so a bill or peak to offer shade is essential, as is a material with good wicking properties to draw moisture away from the skin.
+- Season – Winter cycle caps will have thermal properties to trap a layer of air next to your skin and help keep you warm and will often also be wind- and water-repellent.
+Lightweight summer caps, on the other hand, will often be designed to keep sun and sweat out of your eyes so a bill or peak to offer shade is essential, as it is a material with good wicking properties to draw moisture away from the skin.
 Some summer caps are specifically designed for the folically-challenged among us and to protect the scalp against harmful UV rays which can cause nasty burns, even through the vents of your helmet.

-• Materials: As with other cycle and sports clothing, cycle caps can be made from natural materials (Merino wool or cotton) or synthetic fibres (polyester, fleece microfibre or nylon).
+- Materials – As with other cycle and sports clothing, cycle caps can be made from natural materials (Merino wool or cotton) or synthetic fibres (polyester, fleece microfibre or nylon).
 The former generally provide excellent thermal properties and a natural ability to absorb perspiration and odour (wool especially, cotton not so much) but can be bulky and/or irritating to sensitive skin.
-Man-made materials can be designed to prioritise moisture management (wicking) and made extremely light and thing while retaining durability.
+Man-made materials can be designed to prioritise moisture management (wicking) and made extremely light and thin while retaining durability.

-• Bill: One option when choosing headgear is whether or not to pick a type with a peak or bill (as with the classic Belgian-stycle cycle cap) or without (as with many winter skull caps).
-A bill can be handy to offer shade in strong sunshine and to prevent sweat from running into your eyes, while riders in the pro peleton have long known that the short, stiff bill on cycle caps offers much better protection in against heavy rain than eyewear alone (in the case of the latter, you can turn the cap around and wear it bill-backwards if you don’t like the look).
+- Bill – One option when choosing headgear is whether or not to pick a type with a peak or bill (as with the classic Belgian-style cycle cap) or without (as with many winter skull caps).
+A bill can be handy to offer shade in strong sunshine and to prevent sweat from running into your eyes, while riders in the pro peloton have long known that the short, stiff bill on cycle caps offers much better protection against heavy rain than eyewear alone (in the case of the latter, you can turn the cap around and wear it bill-backwards if you don’t like the look).

-• Wicking: The ability to draw moisture away from the skin and to the surface of the fabric where it can evaporate – a process known as wicking – is one reason to consider wearing a light cap in the summer if you don’t want sweat running into your eyes.
-Using a light skullcap for moisture management can also help to prevent buildup of bacteria and odour in the padding of your helmet, too.
+- Wicking – The ability to draw moisture away from the skin and to the surface of the fabric where it can evaporate – a process known as wicking – is one reason to consider wearing a light cap in the summer if you don’t want sweat running into your eyes.
+Using a light skullcap for moisture management can also help to prevent the buildup of bacteria and odour in the padding of your helmet, too.

-• Commuter: For riders who intend to use their headwear on the city commute, reflective paneling or piping – or even a high-visibility cap or buff – will help you be seen and stay safe.
+- Commuter – For riders who intend to use their headwear on the city commute, reflective panelling or piping – or even a high-visibility cap or buff – will help you be seen and stay safe.

 Common types of cycling caps

-• Classic cycle caps: The classic ‘Belgian style’ cotton cycle cap has been a staple of the keen cyclist’s wardrobe since the golden age of pro racing, and versions of it are proudly worn by today’s pro peleton.
+- Classic cycle caps – The classic ‘Belgian style’ cotton cycle cap has been a staple of the keen cyclist’s wardrobe since the golden age of pro racing, and versions of it are proudly worn by today’s pro peloton.
 Featuring multi-panel construction and an elasticated headband for fit, the classic cycle cap is characterized by its short, stiff bill.
-Materials technology has seen it eclipsed by more modern synthetic skullcaps for use in the depths of winter, but for the transition seasons of spring and autumn the Belgian cap still has a place in the cyclist’s quiver, as it offers excellent protection against sun and rain, and provides just that little bit of extra warmth that can be the difference between comfort and cold.
+Materials technology has seen it eclipsed by more modern synthetic skullcaps for use in the depths of winter, but for the transition seasons of spring and autumn, the Belgian cap still has a place in the cyclist’s quiver, as it offers excellent protection against sun and rain, and provides just that little bit of extra warmth that can be the difference between comfort and cold.
 Plus, nothing says ‘I am a cyclist’ more than that little cap (bar, perhaps, shaving your legs) especially if emblazoned with pro team livery or your club’s logo.
-This is one item that blends fashion and function, and never goes out of style.
+This is one item that blends fashion and function and never goes out of style.